sklintyg/webcert/devops/openshift/INSTALL.md

 1. All Pre-Installation Requirements are fulfilled, se above
 2. Check if a database migration is required
-3. Ensure that the env secret and secret-envvar are up to date
+3. Ensure that the secrets, env certifikat and secret-envvar are up to date
 4. Ensure that the configmap and configmap-envvar are up to date
 5. Check that deployment works as expected
 6. Fine-tune memory settings for container and java process